mnbuhl/PersistedCache/README.md

 # Persisted Cache

 Persisted Cache is a simple caching library that allows you to turn any stateful resource into a key-value store.
-It is designed to be simple and easy to use, meanwhile it spare you the hassle and costs of managing a separate cache server.
+It is designed to be simple and easy to use, meanwhile it spares you the hassle and costs of managing a separate cache server.

 ### Why would you use this?